MikkoVihtakari/ggOceanMaps/README.md

 If you encounter problems during the devtools installation, you may set the `upgrade` argument to `"never"` and try the following steps:

-1. Manually update all R packages you have installed (Packages -&gt;
-    Update -&gt; Select all -&gt; Install updates in R Studio).
+1. Manually update all R packages you have installed (Packages -\> Update -\> Select all -\> Install updates in R Studio).
 If an update of a package fails, try installing that package again using the `install.packages` function or the R Studio menu.
 2. Run
     `devtools::install_github("MikkoVihtakari/ggOceanMaps", upgrade = "never")`.
 3. If the installation of a dependency fails, try installing that